The Ethics of Digitalisation – From Principles to Practices

 According to which criteria must chat bots be programmed to communicate without discrimination?
 What rules must apply when programming AI so that they serve the good of all?
 How do we design the algorithms that shape our society?

 The international research project "Ethics of Digitalisation - From Principles to Practices" aims to develop groundbreaking answers to challenges in the area of conflict between ethics and digitalisation.
-Innovative scientific formats, research sprints and clinics, form the core of the project; they enable interdisciplinary scientific work on application-, and practice-oriented questions and achieve outputs of high social relevance and impact.
+Innovative scientific formats, research sprints and clinics, form the core of the project; they enable interdisciplinary scientific work on application-, and practice-oriented questions and achieve outputs of high societal relevance and impact.

 Milestones of the project

 Frank-Walter Steinmeier opened the launch event of the two-year project at Bellevue Castle

 17 August 2020 – Humboldt Institute for Internet and Society